SEASON 2 IS STREAMING NOW!

 Maternal Health Innovation Podcast is a product of the Maternal Health Learning and Innovation Center and is produced by Earfluence.
 Music provided by Graham Makes.
 Reels in partnership with Passionista.

-MHLIC collaborates with many organizations and people for content such as the podcasts, videos, and webinar series.
+MHLIC collaborates with many organizations and people for content such as our podcast , videos, and webinar series.
 The statements , information, and opinions shared may not reflect MHLIC and MHLIC partners.
 Our team strives to hold ourselves and invited experts accountable, and will address violations to our values and overall mission.
+We strive to always adhere to WHO-Code and ADA compliance.
 Read our full disclaimer here.

 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number U7CMC33636 State Maternal Health Innovation Support and Implementation Program Cooperative Agreement.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS, or the U.S. Government.